firoorg/firo/V.md

  - LABEL: A one word name you make up to call your node (ex.
 ZN1)
  - IP:PORT: Your vnode VPS's IP, and the port is always 18168.
  - VNODEPRIVKEY: This is the result of your "vnode genkey" from earlier.
- - TRANSACTION HASH: The collateral tx. hash from the 1000 XZC deposit.
+ - TRANSACTION HASH: The collateral tx. hash from the 3750 VRT deposit.
  - INDEX: The Index is always 0 or 1.

 To get TRANSACTION HASH, run: